IBM/prompt-declaration-language/docs/tutorial.md

 python -m pdl.optimize.optimize -c opticonfig.yml --yield_output examples/prompt_library/demos/gsm8k/general.pdl
 ```

 Where `opticonfig.yml` is the config file and the last argument is the PDL program to run.
 The `--yield_output` flag is for debugging: including it results in PDL program output being printed to the terminal.
-Note that if `parallelism` is > 1, this will mix PDL output out of order.
+Note that if `parallelism` is > 1, this will appear out of order in terminal.
+Upon completion, the optimizer will save the PDL program with the best performance in the same directory as the input program, but with the prefix `optimized_`.
+For example, upon optimizing `gsm8k.pdl`, `optimized_gsm8k.pdl` is saved in the same folder, but with the best configuration in the `defs` block.